Detoxing Modern Feminism

 - Evolutionary Feminism does not assign blame to men for oppressing or disempowering women.

-It recognizes that women are already in possession of all their power (much of which is their sexual power) and simply need to understand how to embrace and utilize it.
+It recognizes that women are already in possession of all their power and simply need to understand how to embrace and utilize it.
 It recognizes that men actually feel equally disempowered as women in the current environment and deserve equal help in reclaiming their personal agency.

 - Evolutionary Feminism does not assume that the best way forward is to treat women identically to men.

 It recognizes that masculinity and femininity are complementary poles on a continuous spectrum, each representing valuable strengths.
 With this awareness, we can choose where we want to manifest ourselves on this spectrum at any time to effect change in the world.
-It clarifies that there are no “wrong” choices in this, but that the highest potency typically occurs when biological sex, gender identification, and masculine/feminine expression are in alignment with one another.
-Furthermore, the maximum energy for positive change is created when healthy expressions of the opposite poles of masculine & feminine energy are brought together in harmony.
+It clarifies that there are no “wrong” choices in this, but it allows us to examine ways in which biological sex, gender identification, and masculine/feminine expression can amplify potency based on their alignment and complementarity.

-- Evolutionary Feminism does not rely on the status quo as the primary reference point to compare our options.
+- Evolutionary Feminism does not rely on the status quo as the primary reference point.

 It recognizes that the steps we took to bring civilization to its current point were choices, not inevitabilities, and they have not served us ideally.
 Looking back to earlier times (before the agricultural revolution) can help us determine what would be more effective strategies for the modern world.
-This means we need to rethink identities, relationships, communities, families, homes, and more, to find ways to do better at each of them.
+This includes rethinking identities, relationships, communities, families, homes, and more, to find ways to do better at each of them.

 Evolutionary Feminism asserts that, for women to reclaim their power and independence, we must use an evolutionary lens to reconsider all of how we have structured our domestic environments, defined our families, and represented the economic value of individual contributions to society in the modern world.